Skip to content

 YYY Foundation is one of those things that you start and it takes on a life of it’s own so you keep going.

 On the 25th April 2015, the first of a series of earthquakes shook Nepal, it felt personal.
 We watched pictures of a line of small spice shops falling to the ground in a cloud of dust, spice sellers jumping and running for safety, from all but one shop.
 The little shop that supplied us with our speciality spices for the restaurant was the one with no sign of anyone escaping.
-Later that afternoon, we managed to get through to our family and learned that Sera’s sister had gone to Gorkha near the epicentre and was missing.
-Like us, the staff were all affected, but rather than closing we decided to open as usual and use the evening to raise money to buy relief items.
-By the end of that night we had raised enough for a lorry load of food, medicine and shelter, the lorry left Pokhara the next morning, less than 24 hours after the earthquake.
-People kept donating, and kept sending help until, after four months, we had reserves and the days of handouts came to an end.
-With the help of Yak Yeti Yak customers, we became a registered charity and I went to Nepal, with a healthy budget to find projects.
-Before covid closed everything down we had managed to rebuild 9 schools, and 2 community centres, trained 25 primary teachers and equipped 14 primary schools.
+Later that afternoon, we managed to get through to our family and learned that Sera’s sister had gone to Gorkha near the epicentre and was missing we weren’t alone, like us, Yak Yeti Yak staff were all affected.
+It was the worst feeling, being so far away and unable to help, we though about closing Yak Yet Yak for the night since noone felt like working.
+Then the penny dropped and I realised that rather than closing, if we opened as usual we could use the evening to raise money to buy relief items.
+None of us were prepared for the generosity of our customers and by the end of that night we’d raised enough for a lorry load of food, medicine and shelters.
+The lorry left Pokhara the next morning, less than 24 hours after the earthquake.

 https://yyyfoundation.com